 If your course starts in 18/19, you can borrow up to £25,000 for the whole course.
 If your course starts in 19/20, you can borrow up to £25,700.
 This is not income assessed.

 How is the Doctoral Loan paid?

 The total loan will be divided equally across each year of your course.
-For example, if you apply for the maximum amount of Postgraduate Doctoral Loan and study over four years, you’ll get £6,250 in each year of your course.
+For example, if your course starts n 18/19 and you apply for the maximum amount of Postgraduate Doctoral Loan and study over four years, you’ll get £6,250 in each year of your course.